hippolyt/wg-log/Readme.md

 Todo:

-- x Set cookie / File / any local storage
+- [x] Set cookie / File / any local storage
 - x Run on Pi (pull git and execute in local browser?)
-- Use CSS grid for positioning
+- [ ] Use CSS grid for positioning
 - Optimize for RPI Touchscreen
 - Show drinking graph
 - Show a reminder to replace drinks in fridge